guardtime/libgtrfc3161/README.md

 example is signing of any type of logs - system logs, financial transactions, call records, etc. For more, see [https://guardtime.com](https://guardtime.com).

-`liblegacy` is a software development kit for developers who want to convert Guardtime's legacy signatures to Guardtime's KSI signatures in their C/C++ based applications .
+`libgtrfc3161` is a software development kit for developers who want to convert Guardtime's legacy signatures to Guardtime's KSI signatures in their C/C++ based applications .

 ## Installation ##